MechanicalRabbit/DataKnots.jl/doc/src/vectors.md

 often used by analytical databases as it is more suited for processing complex analytical queries.

-The module `DataKnots.Vectors` implements necessary data structures to support column-oriented data format.
+The module `DataKnot` contains necessary data structures to support column-oriented data format.
 In particular, tabular data is represented using `TupleVector` objects.